silver13/H8_3D/README.md

 # Eachine H8 mini 3D firmware

 *board warning: some boards use an unsupported cpu.
-Check the cpu markings for st logo or stm23031 The unsupported cpu can't be connected to or erased*
+Check the cpu markings for St logo or stm32F031 The unsupported cpu can't be connected to or erased*

 ###Hardware information